Welding

 helium

-An inert gas commonly used as shielding for GMAW.
+He.
+A lightweight inert gas commonly used for shielding in arc welding processes.
 Helium is much lighter than air and can escape the weld area quickly.

 inches per minute